Yes it’s not fine dining, but that doesn’t mean it isn’t any good.

-There are some days when I just crave something fresh and light.
-On those occasions, I always find there’s not much better than a good Vietnamese.
+When you’re in the mood for something fresh and light, I usually find that there’s not much better than a good Vietnamese.

-With that in mind, we headed down to Kingsland Road, initially intent on paying a visit to Viet Grill.
-I’d eaten there a few years back and remember the food being good, so a return visit seemed overdue.
+With that in mind, we headed down to Kingsland Road (where else), intent on paying a visit to Viet Grill.
+I’d eaten there a few years back and had fond memories of the food.
 We arrived at around 6.30pm on Saturday and were seated without much fuss.
-However, we were then told that they needed the table back in 45mins!
-Needless to say, we left.
+The fuss sadly came when we were then told that they needed the table back in 45mins!
+Table turned in less than an hour?
+Oh really.
+Needless to say we left.
 There are around a dozen Vietnamese restaurants within a five minute walk, so there were plenty of other options.
+Surely they should point that out before you sit down.

-We decided to look for somewhere more down to earth, where we could eat real Vietnamese food.
+We decided to look for somewhere more down to earth.
+Somewhere that serves real Vietnamese food.
 One option was Song Que Cafe, possibly the place with the tastiest pho, but our last lunch there didn’t go according to plan.
 The service was bad, the food mediocre at best and there were workmen on ladders drilling holes in things.

 With this in mind, we headed for Loong Kee Café at the far end of the Vietnamese strip.
-We’ve been there once before and enjoyed our meal.
-I had particularly fond memories of their bahn cuon (steamed rice rolls), which don’t appear on every menu.
-The restaurant itself is pretty basic in terms of furnishings, but was almost half full when we arrived, so obviously this doesn’t deter anyone.
+We’ve been there once before and enjoyed our meal – especially their bahn cuon (steamed rice rolls), which don’t appear on every menu.
+The restaurant itself is pretty basic in terms of furnishings and was almost half full when we arrived, so obviously this doesn’t deter anyone.
 If anything, you know it’s not going to cost you an arm and leg!
 They also allow BYO, so come prepared.
 We didn’t bother and instead stuck to their Vietnamese beer, which was itself a bargain at just £2.80 per bottle.

-The soft shell crab was nice and crispy and not greasy at all.
-It wasn’t the meatiest crab I’ve ever eaten but it was a good portion size for the price.
-Just like soft shell crab, I find that raw beef salad is always a winner, it’s definitely one of our favourite cold dishes.
+The soft shell crab was nice and crispy and not at all greasy.
+It wasn’t the meatiest crab I’ve ever seen but it was a good portion size for the price.
+I invariably find that raw beef salad is always a winner, it’s definitely one of our favourite cold dishes.
 I couldn’t see a great deal of meat, but it’s so delicious that it didn’t matter.
 The sourness and spice of the dish with the savoury thinly sliced red onion is a fantastic combination.
 My mouth is watering just thinking about it.

 We wanted to try the shaking beef as it is a dish we’ve seen often on menus, but never ordered.
 It was tasty but not outstanding.
 We don’t have another example to compare it to, so I’m not sure how authentic the taste of this dish was.
 The sauce tasted like a cross between soy sauce and oyster sauce.
 I don’t think I’d order this again, at least not at Loong Kee.